Australia's 6 top corporate business cards compared by fees and features

 How do corporate cards work?

-Corporate cards help businesses give their employees a simple and controlled way to buy things and manage money.
+Corporate cards give businesses a simple and controlled way to manage employee purchases and company spending.
 Here's a simplified breakdown of how they typically work:

 Issuance: The company applies for corporate cards from a financial institution.
 Once approved, the company can issue these cards to employees who need them for business-related expenses.